dankovacek/run_of_river_intro/_sources/intro.md

 Hydropower Resource Study in Sierra Leone, 2010.
 ```

-Since we only have two sessions, I've adapted a few exercises from my EENG 8222 project curriculum to make this as interactive as possible.
+Since this topic will be presented online in just two sessions, I've adapted a few exercises from my EENG 8222 curriculum to incorporate more interactivity.
 I know some students are working full time, so spending your limited free time watching video lectures is really tough.
 I know this because I'm also currently a student.

  [Jupyter Notebook.](https://jupyter.org/)